How we get your information:

 Access to Living Brands data

 Living Brands is committed to keeping personal data secure and will take all reasonable precautions to protect personal information from loss, misuse or alteration.
 Data stored on internal network servers are protected by firewalls and other appropriate security mechanisms.
+All personal data is securely deleted.

 Changes in this privacy statement